paulscherrerinstitute/lib_cpp_h5_writer/README.md

 <a id="quick_start"></a>
-# Quick start using the library
+# Quick start for using the library

 To create your own stream writer you need to specify:
 - The H5 file format you want to write.